Foodies guide to Dusseldorf | Top places for food travellers

 Recommended travel resources

-Flights: To search for flight deals, check out sites such as Skyscanner and Google Flights to compare the costs of flights and to book.
+Flights: To find flight deals, check out sites such as Skyscanner and Google Flights to compare flight costs and book.

-Accommodation: I use Booking.com for most of my hotel bookings as they have fantastic flexibility and cancellation.
+Accommodation: I use Booking.com for hotel bookings as they have fantastic flexibility and cancellation.

-Airport Parking and Lounges: Save money on airport & travel extras, including; airport parking, airport hotels, and airport lounges with Holiday Extras.
+Airport Parking and Lounges: With Holiday Extras, you can save money on airport and travel extras, including airport parking, airport hotels, and airport lounges.

 Travel Insurance: I highly recommend you always get travel insurance – I use the Post Office Travel Insurance for single trip coverage and Safety Wing for comprehensive travel medical insurance.